 At The Hills Treatment Center, we know all about the challenges of rehab.
 We strive to make rehab easier.
 In fact, we offer many fantastic amenities for our guests to enjoy.
 For example, we have an on-site chef who prepares delicious meals.

-We welcome pets at our 4-acre facility in Los Angeles.
 We offer yoga and massages to help guests reduce stress while they work on overcoming addiction.
 Just because it’s rehab doesn’t mean that people can’t enjoy themselves as much as possible.

 Don’t let prescription drugs ruin your life or the life of a loved one.
 Get opioid detox and rehab services that you can count on at The Hills Treatment Center.
 Call us today at 866-323-4665 to get help.